tonjo/football-data/README.md

 ### Usage

-Currently the way to use `football-data` is to instantiate a `FootballData` class using your API key by either passing it directly or setting the environment variable `FOOTBALL_API_KEY`, which can be requested [here](https://www.football-data.org/client/register)
+Currently the way to use `football-data` is to instantiate a `FootballData` class using your API key by either passing it directly or setting the environment variable `FOOTBALL_DATA_API_KEY`, which can be requested [here](https://www.football-data.org/client/register)

 ```python
 from football_data import FootballData